 You can also find answers to some common questions about using content in Blackboard Learn in our Library FAQs or ask your own.

-As of 1 August 2013, the CLA Licence covers the use of some free-to-view websites for teaching and learning, only if the website does not already authorise or license copying itself.
+The CLA Licence now covers the use of some free-to-view websites for teaching and learning, and can be used if the website does not already authorise or license the copying itself.

-As with e-books and e-journals, there should be little need to reproduce most web content - a hyperlink should be enough.
-However, web content is sometimes removed, so there are occasions where it may be necessary to download content to make it available for teaching and learning.
+As with e-books and e-journals, there should be little need to reproduce most web content: a hyperlink should be enough.
+However, web content is sometimes removed, so there are occasions where it may be necessary to download content to make it available over a longer period for teaching and learning needs.

 Before doing so, you must first check the website for a copyright statement, usage terms, or a licence authorising copying for educational purposes.
 If it does not have one, or does not allow it, the Digital Readings Service can check whether the website is covered under the CLA Licence.
-However, you will need to notify us directly if you wish to do this instead of using a hyperlink.
 Alternatively, you can contact the website / copyright owner directly for permission.